afshinator/OdinRailsStudyGroup/week2-pointsToPonder.md

     Express.js is a web application server that runs on Node.
 It has yet to take over the world... however,

 	*Node.js* shines in real-time web applications employing push technology over websockets.
 Why is that interesting?
-For over 20 years we've had this stateless-web based on the paradigm of the stateless request-response architecture (like REST); Node web applications can have real-time, two-way connections, where either the client or server can initiate communication, allowing them to exchange data at will.
-This is in contrast to the typical web response paradigm, where the client always initiates communication.
-Additionally, it’s all based on the open web stack (HTML, CSS and JS)... [read more](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js)
+For over 20 years on the web we've had this paradigm of the stateless request-response architecture (REST) based on the client initiating requests to the server as the model for how things should work; Node web applications can have real-time, two-way connections, where either the client or server can initiate communication, allowing them to exchange data at will.
+Additionally, it’s all based on the open web stack (HTML, CSS and JS)... [read more here](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js)

 	Using non-blocking, and event-driven I/O, it remains lightweight and **efficient in the face of data-intensive real-time applications** that run across distributed devices.